KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 An exception that is thrown by the layout cycle.

-    [Windows.UI.Xaml.LayoutCycleException]::New("An exception that is thrown by the layout cycle.")
+    throw [Windows.UI.Xaml.LayoutCycleException]::New("An exception that is thrown by the layout cycle.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/Windows.UI.Xaml.LayoutCycleException.aspx)